 Get Burial Insurance/Funeral expense-– Purchase burial insurance specifically to cover final expenses.
 These are small face-value whole life policies designed specifically to cover funeral expenses.
 Burial insurance rates are affordable, policies are available for seniors up to age 85, and they have very lenient underwriting.

 Some policies actually have no underwriting, which means everyone is guaranteed to be approved available in these states: Alaska, Arizona, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, West Virginia, Wisconsin, and Wyoming.

 With a prepaid plan, the selling points are, of course, that you get a cemetery plot that you want, and you know how everything will go after you go.
 The possible downsides: The funeral home you’ve paid could go out of business or the funeral director may be shady and abscond with your money.
 Also, if you change your mind and want different funeral plans, you may not be able to get your money back.

-You might also consider having a cremation or burial, but forgoing a service and opting for a get-together to honor the deceased at your home.
+You might also consider having a cremation or burial, but forgoing a service and opting for a get-together to honour the deceased at your home.
 Ultimately, it’s more important that you say goodbye to a loved one than where you meet to say farewell.